EvolveGameTools/DragonCrashersDemoCode/README.md

 The Rider plugin has features such as go-to-reference, code completion, refactoring, and a lot more.

 #### VS Code
-If you aren't using the Rider plugin, the easiest way to view the files is to open this repo in the Visual Studio Code for github site [(click here)](https://github1s.com/EvolveGameTools/DragonCrashersDemoCode/blob/master/UI/App.ui)
+If you aren't using the Rider plugin, the easiest way to view the files is to open this repo in the Visual Studio Code for github site [(click here)](https://github1s.com/EvolveGameTools/DragonCrashersDemoCode/blob/master/UI/App.ui).

 While there isn't a VS Code plugin for EvolveUI yet, you can associate `.ui` and `.style` files with C# for somewhat reasonable (but not 100% correct) highlighting.

 Once VS Code is open, press `Ctrl+Shift+P` and type "change language mode" with a `.ui` or `.style` file open and select `C#`.
-You will need to do this twice, once for `.ui` files and once for `.style` files
+You will need to do this twice, once for `.ui` files and once for `.style` files.

 ## Documentation